RxSwiftCommunity/RxController/document/chapter6-cell.md

 Sometimes, a single cell may contains multiple tap action for multiple customized buttons.
 In the view controller, the reactive extension is recommended in the definition closure of the customized buttons.
 However, for the reusable cells, managing the `disposeBag` and avoiding the multiple tap action binding are troublesome.
-As we said in the top of this chapter, we use the pure MVC design pattern for reusable cells.
+As we said in the top of this chapter, **the pure MVC design pattern is recommended for handling events of reusable cells.**
 Here, we define the customized button and add tap action with `addTarget` method directly.

 ```swift